etendosoftware/docs/compiled_docs.md

   * First click on the `Export Reference Data` button in the `Dataset` window.
 This will export the dataset contents to an xml file, and will also generate the checksum of this dataset.
   * Then, execute `./gradlew export.database` to export the checksum information to the module source data.

-After this, you can [publish your module](https://docs.etendo.software/how-to-guides/how-to-publish-modules-to-github-repository.md) your module, which now will include the contents of the dataset.
+After this, you can [publish your module](https://docs.etendo.software/how-to-guides/how-to-publish-modules-to-github-repository.md), which now will include the contents of the dataset.

 !!!note
     The reference data is inserted when a module is applied (built and installed).
 Or can be imported separately.